 Do you have the right stuff to be an astronaut?

 Becoming an astronaut is harder than getting into an Ivy League school.
-Only 338 have even been selected by NASA.
+Only few have ever been selected by NASA.
 In 2016, more than 18,300 people applied for 14 or fewer spots in NASA’s astronaut class.
 They are hoping to leave their footprint in space.
-Here are the most unforgettable moments in space exploration.

 NASA selects astronauts from a diverse pool of applicants with various backgrounds.
 This is in contrast to its pioneering crew in 1959, the storied “Right Stuff” group that was the subject of the Tom Wolfe book and movie of the same name.
 Those trailblazers were all white American males, all with military experience.
 They would gain fame as astronauts on the Mercury and Apollo missions during the 1960s.
 Here are the biggest milestones in the space race.